kwon13/LLM-Evo-Merge/README.md

 ```

 ## Acknowledgement
-I would like to express my gratitude to Sakana AI for inspiring me with their intriguing ideas, and to Meta, NCSOFT, and Ashvini Kumar Jindal for their exceptional work in developing the impressive Llama model.
+I would like to express my gratitude to Sakana AI for inspiring me with their intriguing ideas.
 My code was built upon the Mergekit repository, and I sincerely thank the developers for their efforts throughout the process.

 ## Citation